Session 7

 Programming with Higher-Order Functions

-Opening Exercise: Standard Functions
+Opening Exercise: Two Standard Functions

 -